 The Lomprayah High Speed Ferry Company is the premier travel company operating in the Gulf of Thailand.
 They have a fleet of high speed catamaran ferries and they operate their own luxury bus and minivan services.
 The Lomprayah ferry and bus service tends to be the fastest and most reliable way to travel from Koh Samui to Khao Sok, and also one of the most expensive services.
 Families and people travelling with lots of bags should note that this is only company where the staff load and unload luggage from the ferry saving you the trouble of doing it yourself.

-- Lomprayah services depart from Na Thon Ferry Pier:
+- Lomprayah services to Khao Sok depart from Maenam Ferry Pier:

 - Lomprayah services from Koh Samui terminate near to the Num Ngern Restaurant on the edge of Khao Sok National Park: